 Your 20s is the first step into adulthood as you enter the 1st quarter of your life.
 It’s a period where you begin to make more money than you’ve ever had before and have new responsibilities to worry about.

 One of these is what to do with your money.
 Many young adults use their new earnings to buy a lot of things you don’t really need and begin the cycle of working hard and paying bills.
 That’s what normal people in their 20’s do.

-In this article, we'll cover several important ways to invest your money in early adulthood so you enter your 30's with tons of money saved up and can pursue early retirement decades before your peers.
+In this article, we’ll cover several important ways to invest your money in early adulthood so you can become a wealthy millionaire in your 30’s and pursue early retirement decades before your peers.

 1. Plan For Retirement Now